nikhild1102/waldo-photos/README.md

 - Solution should be using Python 3.7.x, and extending the given setup.
 - Git repository with any required instructions for running it, uploaded on GitHub or GitLab or BitBucket.

+***

+### Solution for above Exercise

+#### How to start the application ?

+Follow the same process as above ( under Installation ) to start the application.

+#### API Endpoints

+- Download the Postman Collection from the link : https://www.getpostman.com/collections/54fc54b282ae52a64631

+  - http://localhost:3000/photos/pending : Endpoint to fetch the details of photos with pending status.

+  - http://localhost:3000/photos/process : Enter the UUID's you want to process for converting it to thumbnails.